pporzig/SQE-Damascus/prepare_trans/excel_format/README.md

 ____

-The following is the data structured created by James M. Tucker with in collaboration with Peter Porzig.
+The following is the data structured created by James M. Tucker in collaboration with Peter Porzig.
 ____

 ## Description